archbardinexile/BGCL/factions.md

 title: Factions
 ---

+## Arx Merchants Guild

+The Arx Merchants Guild is a union of tradespeople operating out of Arx that sponsor and protect independent merchants across the Relief.

+## Bounty Hunters Codex

+The Bounty Hunters Codex is a code of honour that binds all hunters, hunter parties and lodges across the Relief to prevent infighting and ensure business remains profitable.
+However, not all bounty hunters obey this code of honour.

 ## Church of Caelum

 The Church of Caelum is the most prevalent nation and religion in the [Relief](getting-started#the-relief).
 Ruled by the *Exarch*, [Aura Sol Orbis](church-of-caelum#aura-sol-orbis), the territories of this *constitutional theocracy* reach as far as the [Miasma](getting-started#the-miasma).
 The nation's capital, [Caelum's Landing](locations#caelums-landing), is amongst the largest and most populous cities in the Relief, with much of the region's trade passing through its markets.

 Since the creation of the *Fundus Constitution* in [416 PO](timeline#416-po), the Chairman of the [Ministry](ministry) must present new laws to the Exarch for sanction.
 The Church has remained the most influential and widespread religion in [Fio](getting-started#a-world-obscured) for 1,000 years.
 It seeks to establish order by expanding its influence and assisting in the development of newfound earthmotes.
 Though tolerant of other religions, the Church's ubiquity often seems to overwhelm other nascent cultures and religions.

 ### Roles